-- changes in eating and sleeping
+- changes in eating and sleeping, and

-- a rollercoaster of emotional energy, and
+- a rollercoaster of emotional energy

 In this workshop you will have the opportunity to,

-- Expand your understanding of what grief is and the various types of loss that can create feelings of grief in children
+- Expand your understanding of what grief is and the various types of loss that can create feelings of grief

 - Feel heard and seen by others without judgment, criticism, or analysis

-Your investment for participating in the entire series is $195.00 ($25/hour).
+Your investment for participating is,

 For registration and payment, please call (780) 288 – 8011.
 Full refunds are available up until one week prior to the event.